Best Ways to Clean Different Tile Floors

 1. Remove loose debris first.
 Regularly vacuuming or sweeping your tile floors will prevent it from getting dull too soon.
 While these types of tiles are resilient to dirt, grit, and sand can damage the surface that may cause dullness if not cleaned every day.

 3. Watch out for specific tile stains.
 If you notice any discolorations, immediately determine the type of substance that caused the stain.
 Try to use your all-around cleaner, but if it does not work, you can always look for specific cleaning solutions that would target the stain.
-Just be sure to use the cleaning product little by little to avoid any damages.
+Just be sure to use the cleaning product gradually to avoid any damage.

 Stone Tiles

-• Marble - It is one of the most high maintenance tiles around.
+It is one of the most high-maintenance tiles around.
 Avoid cleaning solutions that are considered acidic.
 The lower the pH level is, the more acidic the solution is.
-You cannot use homemade cleaners that use vinegar or lemon as these components can etch the surface.
+You cannot use homemade vinegar or lemon cleaners as these components can etch the surface.
 Additionally, do not use abrasive tools such as bristles, brusher, or similar ones.

-• Slate - Much like marble, you cannot use acidic solutions as these can deteriorate the slate tile.
-Moreover, if the tile is coated, avoid air-drying the surface as these can leave ugly spots.
+Much like marble, you cannot use acidic solutions as these can deteriorate the slate tile.
+Moreover, if the tile is coated, avoid air-drying the surface, as these can leave ugly spots.
 Use a soft towel to remove any excess liquid.

-• Granite - Much like many types of stone tiles, opt for pH neutral cleaning solution, which can be found in mild cleaners.
+Much like many types of stone tiles, opt for a neutral cleaning solution, which can be found in mild cleaners.
 Harsh cleaning products may leave discoloration and streaks that are difficult to remove.
-It is also a good idea to buff a granite floor to keep it clean and shiny.
+Buffering a granite floor to keep it clean and shiny is also a good idea.
 This helps the tile resist dirt and dust.

 Other Types of Tiles